userfrosting/learn/pages/04.routes-and-controllers/05.client-input/01.validation/docs.md

 If your page includes the `components/page.js.twig` partial template, then the validation rules will become available via the Javascript variable `page.validators.contact`.

 >>>>>> For an example of how this all fits together, see the controller method `AccountController::pageRegister`, and the template `pages/register.html.twig`.
 At the bottom of the template you will see the include for `components/page.js.twig`.
 If you visit the page `/account/register` and use "View Source", you can see how the validation rules have been injected into the page.
+See [exporting variables](/client-side-code/exporting-variables#page-specific-variables) for more details on exporting server-side variables to Javascript variables on a page.

 ### Server-side Validation